 Small Business Health Insurance Trends

 In order to stay competitive in an ever-tightening market, small business owners must develop savvy benefits strategies to attract and retain top talent.
-From trending workplace initiatives to federal regulation changes, here’s how small business healthcare is changing in 2019.
+From trending workplace initiatives to increases to federal regulation changes, here’s how small business healthcare is changing in 2020.

 Seeing a doctor in person can be inconvenient and costly when you factor in scheduling issues and co-pay fees.
-Many small businesses have found telemedicine, also referred to as telehealth and virtual care, to be a good solution.
+Many small businesses have found telemedicine, also referred to as telehealth or virtual care, to be a good solution.
 According to the National Business Group on Health, 56 percent of the companies surveyed currently offer telemedicine services to employees.
-By the year 2020, NBGH projects nearly all companies offering group health care plans will also provide telemedicine.
+NBGH projects nearly all companies offering group health care plans will also provide telemedicine by 2020.

-Telemedicine is a new form of healthcare that allows a patient to have a consultation with a medical provider via a computer, smart phone, or tablet.
+Telemedicine allows a patient to have a consultation with a medical provider via a computer, smart phone, or tablet.
 It’s an attractive benefit that allows patients to see a doctor around the clock, saving you and your employees time and money.
 In fact, insurance broker firm Willis Towers Watson found that employers could save up to $6 billion per year by providing telemedicine.

 Small firms are increasingly looking to better utilize technology for help managing employee benefits.
-As the previously mentioned Guardian study found, nearly half of all small businesses are more digital than paper-based—a percentage that will continue to grow as more business owners realize the low cost and high potential.
+A Guardian Life Insurance study found that nearly half of all small businesses are more digital than paper-based—a percentage that will continue to grow as more business owners realize the low cost and high potential.

 Migrating benefits administration to a web-based portal offers a simpler and more efficient way for employers to manage their back office in one place.
 In addition to managing benefits, small businesses can look to digitize payroll, employee reviews, timekeeping, PTO requests, and company communication.